SaxxonPike/rhythm-game-formats/ddr/ssq.md

 6         Player 2 Up
 7         Player 2 Right
 ```

+**Note:** As of DDR X, shock arrows are part of the format, and are indicated
+by having all bits set (a value of 0xFF).

 On DDR MAX and later mixes, it is possible to encounter data where the step
 data has no bits set (0x00).
 This indicates a freeze arrow.
 Freeze arrow data